Due to scheduling conflicts, we will not be responding to inquiries or shipping out orders during these periods:

 I spoke on the phone recently with a customer who continues to have difficulty sleeping even while taking my Sleepy Time tincture before bed.
 I explained to her that in consulting with clients with sleep issues, I have a complex flow chart that I work through in order to assess the factors contributing to a variety of sleep issues.
-Although phone consultations have become more of the norm during CoViD, these shorter phone inquiries just don’t allow either party the time to delve that deep into those discussions.
-Many times I find myself the next morning wishing I could have said more to help them.
+Without that full intake consultation, it's difficult for me to assess the factors that may be contributing to her continued problems.
+I find myself running through the "short list" and also getting corresponding short answers.
+Many times I find myself the next day wishing I could have done or said more to help them.

 This morning it occurred to me that this would be a good topic for a blog.
 In general, other than the systemic deterioration of our bodies associated with normal aging, there are just a few factors that, especially over time, significantly affect our health.
 One of those is stress.
 You see, our primal brain doesn’t know the difference between being chased by a bear and having work overload, having financial issues, having to juggle work, childcare and educating your children (common side effects of CoViD for many people), or taking on the responsibilities of your aging parents later in life.
 These all add stress to our lives.
 And the thing about stress is, it not only makes your feel emotionally “stressed”, it also trumps normal body functions of many of our body organs and systems, affecting daily rhythms and long-term leading to many serious health issues.